-start a company in Italy
+Set up a Fintech Company in Italy

-, who have an in-depth experience in the legal matters concerning this subject (obtaining specific business permits, registration with the local institutions, drafting corporate documents and so on).
+In order to set up a company in Italy in the fintech sector, the investors will have to follow the standard registration procedure available for local business forms, process which can be assisted by our team of Italian lawyers, who have an in-depth experience in the legal matters concerning this subject (obtaining specific business permits, registration with the local institutions, drafting corporate documents and so on).

 What are the main fintech activities in Italy?

-in this country is given by the fact that this sector is estimated to grow in the following years, reaching a 8.3% annual growth rate for the period of 2019 – 2023.
+Those who want to register a business in the fintech industry in Italy are advised to analyze the characteristics of the market, in order to identify the sub-sectors that have the highest development here.
+A positive aspect of the fintech industry in this country is given by the fact that this sector is estimated to grow in the following years, reaching a 8.3% annual growth rate for the period of 2019 – 2023.
 The value of the market, comprised of the below mentioned sub-sectors, will reach $54,269 million by 2023:

 |Digital payments||This sub-sector, with a value estimated at $39,381 million in 2019 is best represented by digital commerce and mobile POS payments.|

 |Personal finance||The largest market segment is represented by peer-to-peer money transfers.|

 |Alternative lending||With a total value of $779 million in 2019, the sector is mainly driven by crowdlending for corporate entities.|

 |Alternative financing||It is the smallest fintech sector in Italy, accounting for a total value of $108 million (the estimate for 2019), and it is mainly defined by crowd-investing and crowdfunding operations.|

 Are there any restrictions for fintech investments in Italy?